Step 1 Create a ProjectPlay Video

 Step 6 Get Ready to Merge!Play Video

-Darren makes more edits to his branch.
-He also loves Antonio’s new exploration and gives Antonio the thumbs up to merge to his branch.
+Darren makes more edits to their Branch.
+They also love Antonio’s new exploration and give Antonio the thumbs up to merge to their Branch.

 Master is updated!